 - In the first example, the label is not read out at all with the input — you just get "edit text blank", plus the actual labels are read out separately.
 The multiple

 <label>elements confuse the screenreader.

-- The third example is best — the actual label is read out all together, and the label read out with the input is "name star edit text".
+- The third example is best — the actual label is read out all together, and the label read out with the input is "name required edit text".